 This post has been sponsored by Mezzetta.
 All thoughts and opinions are my own.

-Some of my other favorite salads include Blackened Salmon Salad, Spring Mix Salad with Cilantro Parmesan Vinaigrette and Chicken, and Apple and Goat Cheese Salad.
+Some of my other favorite salads include Blackened Salmon Salad and Spring Mix Salad with Cilantro Parmesan Vinaigrette and Chicken.

 This pasta salad is perfect for a picnic, parties, or just as your lunch for the week.
 It's easy to make in advance and keep in the fridge for up to a week.
 Then you can eat the leftover olives as snacks or on cheese boards!
 And I use the left over cucumbers and tomatoes as hummus board snacks or on salads.